8 Easy Ways to Give Back to the Community During the Holidays

 A meaningful way to give back during the holidays this year is to perform a random act of kindness for someone in your community.
 The beauty of these little acts is that they can spread a lot of joy without taking too much time or money on your part.
 Here are some ideas:

 - To help the most vulnerable and marginalized communities in your city, create care packages for those experiencing homelessness and safely drop them off to a homeless shelter.
-The packages could include basic toiletries and socks and underwear.
+The packages could include basic toiletries, socks, and underwear.

 - Reach out to your elderly neighbors and see if anyone needs you to pick up a few grocery items on your next trip to the store.
 Or, have the items shipped directly to their home through online grocery services.